checkmarx-ltd/cx-flow/docs/Tutorials.md

 ### Extra configuration:
 <br>Additional parameters (passed via the params: field) can be found in the [Configuration Definitions section](https://github.com/checkmarx-ltd/cx-flow/wiki#configuration-details).<br>

-<br>Example : only process Urgent and Confirmed results by adding this parameter:<br>
+<br>For example, only process Urgent and Confirmed results by adding this parameter:<br>
 ```
 --cx-flow.filter-state=Confirmed,Urgent
 ```